15 Signs the Government Is Spying on You (and 5 Ways They’re Already Watching You Every Day)

 Ever discussed a product or service in an email and then saw 10 advertisements for it after the fact?
 The Huffington Post notes you shouldn’t be too surprised by this, as Yahoo and Google have the right to scan your emails to give you more targeted ads.
 And your email service may not be the only one reading.
 The FBI can also take a look at any emails, pictures, files and social media posts you’ve saved or shared.

 Next: Be aware of how you’re using the internet.

 You’ve probably allowed websites to track you using cookies without realizing it.
-The Huffington Post reminds us cookies remember your passwords and items you’ve viewed on various websites, so in a way, they can be quite convenient.
+The Huffington Post reminds us cookies remember your passwords and items you view, so in a way, they can be convenient.
 But if you’re worried about anyone tracking your movements, you’ll want to disable them.
 The information from these cookies gets sold to companies to learn more about you.